satoshiware/sc_node/README.md

 2. Verify Checksum and Signatures

 3. Depending on your OS (Windows, Linux, or even Linux on Windows [WSL]), search for an online guide to correctly write an ISO to a USB drive so that it will boot and install as desired.

+*Note: Be sure the target machine has wired internet; otherwise, the setup will prompt for networking configuration during install.
+It’s recommended the install process has internet access to ensure the most up-to-date Debian install files.
+Also, the setup.sh script run first boot requires it!*